horologger/albyhub-startos/instructions.md

 1. **Configure Alby Hub**
    In the Alby Hub configuration settings, select your preferred Lightning implementation:

-   - **LND on this node**: This is the default and preferred method, offering full control over your node.
-Use the LND (Lightning Network Daemon) implementation for increased sovereignty and security.
+   - **LND on this server**: This option tells Alby Hub to use the LND node installed on this StartOS server.
+It is the more sovereign and secure option, allowing full control over your node.
-   - **Alby embedded node (LDK)**: Use the built-in Alby's Lightning Development Kit (LDK) implementation for convenience.
-This option doesn't require running your own LND node and might be a good choice for low-powered devices.
+   - **Alby Hub embedded light node**: This option tells Alby Hub to use its own, built-in light node.
+This option is convenient but offers less control over your node.

 2. **Start the Service**
    After configuring, start the Alby Hub service.